 Customers love the large outside park area as there’s so much room for little ones to safely run around and play in the fresh air!
-There’s lots of play equipment, four lakes and an ancient woodland walk in Quoit Wood.
-We’re not a farm but we do provide a home to our lovely animals.
+There’s lots of attractions for the whole family why not take a ride on our 1902 Merry Go Round or our little Train ride amongst others .
+We’re not a farm but we do provide a home to our lovely animals ” from Shetlands to Shires see them here .
 Inside, we have a 10,000 sq ft play barn – so plenty of space for little ones to run and play if it’s raining!

-All aboard the Springfields train for a free ride around the park.
-Our train departs from Platform 1 several times a day for a ride around the park.
+All aboard Springfields Fordson Major tractor “Ted” for a free ride around the park.
+Our tractor departs from the Platform several times a day for a ride around the park.

 Row row row your boat…